abuiles/ember-101/working-with-javascript-plugins.md

 **ic-ajax.js**, but since it is a library we are including externally such file doesn't exist hence causing the build to fail.

-Whitesting in this context means telling the tool in charge of transforming our ES6 files to AMD that whenever **import request from 'ic-ajax'** is found, then assume is already included so it doesn't try to resolve it.
+Whitelisting in this context means telling the tool in charge of transforming our ES6 files to AMD that whenever **import request from 'ic-ajax'** is found, then assume is already included so it doesn't try to resolve it.